 _default/: Base templatespartials/: Reusable template componentsshortcodes/: Custom Hugo shortcodesdata/: JSON data files for dynamic content

-testimonials.json: Powers the testimonials pagecommitters.json: Powers the committers pageofflineSearch: true in hugo.yaml, providing fast client-side search functionalitylayouts/shortcodes/ for enhanced content formattingassets/scss/When releasing a new documentation version (e.g., version 4.2 / “42”), follow these steps:
+testimonials.json: Powers the testimonials pagecommitters.json: Powers the committers pageofflineSearch: true in hugo.yaml, providing fast client-side search functionalitylayouts/shortcodes/ for enhanced content formattingassets/scss/When releasing a new documentation version (e.g., version 4.2 / “42”), follow these steps.
+For this example, we assume you are adding version 42 from the Kafka source branch 4.2.

 hugo.yamlLocate the Version Configuration block at the top of the params section (around line 245).
 Update the following fields: